 What About Platforms Not Listed Here?

-This matrix covers nine platforms across three categories.
-The AI recruiting market includes dozens more tools - some focused on niche sourcing, others on specific industries, and a growing number of newer entrants that are still proving their database coverage and reliability at scale.
-Some tools in this space offer basic AI search but lack deep integrations or verified performance data.
+Run any unlisted solution through the same four criteria used in this AI recruiting platforms comparison: disclosed pricing, testable trial, published performance metrics, and verifiable database size.
+The AI recruiting market includes dozens more tools - some focused on niche sourcing, others on specific industries, and a growing number of newer entrants still proving their database coverage and reliability at scale.
+Some offer basic AI search but lack deep integrations or verified performance data.

-We focused on platforms with verifiable pricing data, published feature sets, and meaningful market adoption.
-If a platform you're evaluating isn't listed, run it through the same criteria above.
-Does it tell you what it costs?
+Verifiable pricing data, published feature sets, and meaningful market adoption were the selection criteria here.
+Any platform not on the list should be run through the same four questions: Does it tell you what it costs?
 Can you test it before buying?
 Does it publish performance metrics you can verify?
+Does its database size hold up to scrutiny?

 Frequently Asked Questions About AI Recruitment Platforms